Anomalous negative magnetoresistance in quantum-dot Josephson junctions with Kondo correlations

+The interplay between superconductivity and the Kondo effect has stimulated significant interest in condensed matter physics.
+They compete when their critical temperatures are close and can give rise to a quantum phase transition that can mimic Majorana zero modes.
+Here, we have fabricated and measured Al-InSb nanowire quantum dot-Al devices.
+In the Kondo regime, a supercurrent-induced zero-bias conductance peak emerges.
+This zero-bias peak shows an anomalous negative magnetoresistance (NMR) at weak magnetic fields.
+We attribute this anomalous NMR to quasiparticle trapping at vortices in the superconductor leads as a weak magnetic field is applied.
+The trapping effect lowers the quasiparticle-caused dissipation and thus enhances the Josephson current.
+This work connects the vortex physics and the supercurrent tunneling in Kondo regimes and can help further understand the physics of Josephson quantum dot system.

+External magnetic fields generally suppress superconductivity by the orbital effect~\cite{Gennes1964} and the Zeeman effect~\cite{Gennes1989}.
+Nevertheless, the magnetic field-induced or -enhanced superconductivity was proposed theoretically~\cite{Jaccarino1962, Maekawa1978} and observed experimentally in many superconductors~\cite{Meul1984, Uji2001, Kogan1987}.
+Most of these counterintuitive field-enhanced superconductivities are related to the field compensation to internal magnetic moments of the superconductors (such as the Jaccarino-Peter effect) or to the field suppression of Kondo spin-flipping induced Cooper-pair breaking~\cite{Abrikosov1969, Maki1969}.
+The latter mechanism is crucial for the superconductors that are doped with magnetic impurities.

-The rich correlation physics of the magnetic impurity in a superconductor could also be studied by employing a superconductor-quantum dot-superconductor device (i.e., a Josephson quantum dot junction device).
-In such a device, the quantum dot can be tuned to a spinful ground state [Fig.~\ref{Fig1}(a)] and, with an unpaired spin inside, is an analog of a single magnetic impurity, yet being highly manipulable.
-Tuning the device to an odd-number electron occupation in the dot with a sufficiently strong dot-lead coupling, a constructive coherent spin-flipping process occurs and results in an increased conductance, i.e., the Kondo resonance (see the review paper Ref.~\cite{Kouwenhoven2001} and references therein).
-In a Josephson quantum dot device, the dot-lead Kondo correlation competes with the condensation energy of the superconductor leads~\cite{Franke2011}.
-However, the tunneling transparency enhancement gained from the Kondo correlation could increase the probability of Cooper pair cotunneling and induce a zero-bias conductance peak~\cite{Rasmussen2007}.
-By measuring the magnetoresistance of the Josephson quantum dot system with a tunable Kondo temperature, we can investigate the novel physics arising from the interplays between the superconductivity and the Kondo correlations.
+The rich correlation physics of a magnetic impurity and a superconductor could also be studied by employing a superconductor-quantum dot-superconductor (quantum-dot Josephson junction) device.
+In such a device, the quantum dot can be tuned to a spinful ground state [Fig.~\ref{Fig1}(a)] and, with an unpaired spin inside, is an analog of a single magnetic impurity, yet highly manipulable.